-Breakfast is by far my favorite meal of the day.
-I love it so much that we opted for brunch as our wedding meal.
+Brunch is by far my favorite meal of the day.
+I love it so much that we opted for brunch at our wedding.
 There just something about warm scones, eggs and bacon for breakfast.
 I was introduced to these blueberry scones while in Ireland too.
 My friend whipped up a huge batch for a group and we devoured them.
 They were not-too-sweet and just perfect!

 Not a blueberry fan?
 You can make these scones with or without the berries of your choice!